OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:2

-He was twenty-five years old when he became king,
+He was twenty-five years old when he began his reign,
-and he reigned twenty-nine years in Jerusalem.
+and he ruled for twenty-nine years in Jerusalem.
-And his mother’s name was Abi, the daughter of Zechariah.
+His mother was Abi, the daughter of Zechariah.

 ## 2 Kings 18:3